-Editors note: completely updated this article originally published in January 2019 on May 24, 2019 with current pricing information, added my recent experience signing up for Claro triple-play service and added Conekto, which offers Internet services in rural areas of Antioquia.
+Editors note: completely updated this article originally published in January 2019 on May 24, 2019 with current prices in 2019 and added my recent experience signing up for Claro triple-play service plus added Conekto, which offers Internet services in rural areas of Antioquia.

 Editors note: updated on May 31, 2019 with information that the Claro store in Mayorca mall no longer offers services, only sales.